Find Affordable College Courses

 University of Pennsylvania landed the #23 spot in the 2023 rankings for the best film, video and photographic arts programs.
 Located in the city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

-University of Southern California came in at #24 in this year’s edition of the Best Film, Video & Photographic Arts Schools ranking.
+University of Southern California ranked #24 on this year’s Best Film, Video & Photographic Arts Schools list.
 USC is a very large private not-for-profit school located in the city of Los Angeles.

 Film majors at USC take out an average of $21,466 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $395.